Arquisoft/wichat_en3a/README.md

 - Linux machine with Ubuntu > 20.04 (the recommended is 24.04).
 - Docker installed.
-- Open ports for the applications installed (in this case, ports 3000 for the webapp and 8000 for the gateway service).
+- Open ports for the applications installed (in this case, port 8000 for the webapp).

 Once you have the virtual machine created, you can install **docker** using the following instructions: